Combine shrimp and okra with some fresh vegetables and serve over a bed of rice for this delicious take on a shrimp

 In a medium-sized mixing bowl, combine the honey and creole seasoning then coat the shrimp.
-I prefer to go ahead and take the tail off the shrimp before cooking because it is easier to eat in the end.
+I prefer to go ahead and take the tail off the shrimp before cooking.
+It’s easier to eat later if the tails are off.

 Combine the cooked pepper, okra, and shrimp with the tomato, sliced onion, parsley, celery, red wine vinegar, salt, and rice.